Observing radio transients with Phased ALMA: Pulses from the Galactic Centre magnetar: Discussion

 Our sample adds five pulses in addition the three previously reported by \cite{Liu_2021}, mainly due to the difference in the candidate selection criteria.
-In our work, we defined the SNR threshold as 6, based on an statistical analysis of the noise floor.
-For each of these candidates the four Stokes parameter plus linear and circular polarisation were inspected.
-Polarisation information was crucial as the dispersion delay between frequency channel was negligible at ALMA Band-3 frequencies.
+In our work, we defined the S/N threshold as 6, based on a statistical analysis of the noise floor.
+For each of these candidates the four Stokes parameters plus the linear and circular polarisation were inspected.
+Polarisation information was crucial as the dispersion delay between the frequency channels was negligible at ALMA Band 3 frequencies.

-Among the pulses, five of them: P1, P2, P3, P5 and P8, exhibit nearly 100$\%$ of linearly polarised flux, while the remaining (P4, P6 and P7) have values close to 50$\%$.
-Also, for the majority of them there is a degree of circular polarisation surrounding 30$\%$.
+Among the pulses, five of them (P1, P2, P3, P5, and P8) exhibit nearly 100$\%$ of the linearly polarised flux, while the remaining three (P4, P6, and P7) have values close to 50$\%$.
+In addition, for the majority of them there is a degree of circular polarisation of approximately 30$\%$.
 Regarding the pulse morphology, as seen in \href{fig:new_pulses}{Fig. 1}, most of the pulses have at least two components, which vary in relative intensity.
 All pulses show emission across the entire 2 GHz bandwidth.
 Broadband emission is one of the features of radio pulsars \citep{handbook}.

 This is the first time the energy properties of the pulses from the GC magnetar have been explored at high frequencies.
 Previous studies were conducted at 3.1 GHz \citep{yan} and 8.6 GHz \citep{yan2015}.
 Common fits to the energy distribution of single pulses are log-normal and power-law distributions.
-For the power-law, which is the method used in our study, the defining parameter is $\gamma$, the power-law exponent such that $R \propto E^\gamma$, with $R$ the rate of events above a given energy value $E$.
+For the power-law method, which is the one used in our study, the defining parameter is $\gamma$, the power-law exponent such that $R \propto E^\gamma$, with $R$ the rate of events above a given energy value $E$.
 This definition corresponds to the cumulative energy distribution, which is broadly used in cases where the number of pulses is limited, such as the case of FRBs.